Flog02/Junction/README.md

 13. There is an order tracking system that takes live updates from staff accounts on the stage of your order.

+14. The user can leave a message on their order as well as set a specific time for pick up... if that is his choice.

+15. The client can check his past orders as well as reorder anything he desires.

+16. There is a notifications section where all are displayed and seperated by category on the type of notification a user recieves.
+Improving usability.

-14. There is a whole new version of the app for staff, where they can manage all orders, previous ones, and many different features.
+17. There is a whole new version of the app for staff, where they can manage all orders, previous ones, and many different features, like generating new QR codes for new tables.
+They can choose through three different states for an order as to reflect where it is in preparation: pending, processing, delivered.
+Their actions on changing the state of an order triger an immideate notification on the client, as to keep them on the know for eeverything happeneing with their order.